Skycat1983/RoboCrop/README.md

 - **Character Information**: Provides detailed information about each detected character via tooltips
 - **One-Click Elimination**: Replaces problematic characters with appropriate alternatives
 - **Customizable Filters**: Configure which types of characters to detect:
-  - Hidden/Control characters
-  - Variation selectors
-  - Special spaces
-  - Fancy dashes
-  - Smart quotes
+  - **Hidden/Control Characters**: Zero-width spaces, joiners, and other invisible formatting characters
+  - **Variation Selectors**: Unicode characters that modify the appearance of preceding characters
+  - **Special Spaces**: Non-standard space characters like non-breaking spaces, hair spaces, etc.
+  - **Fancy Dashes**: Em dashes, en dashes, and other dash variants

 ## How It Works